anishrajeev/Cryptoadz/README.md

 # Cryptoadz
-Grabs and edits cryptoadz with a custom background
+Grabs and edits cryptoadz with a custom background, start a running IPFS node to work, as cryptoadz images and metadata are on the IPFS network